-This isn’t the Silver Lake that largemouth bass anglers necessarily think of first, but there are some pretty good bucketmouths in this Silver Lake, which has weedy shoreline habitat mixed with private docks.
+This isn’t the Silver Lake that largemouth bass anglers necessarily think of first (that most likely would be Silver Lake in Cowlitz County), but there are some pretty good bucketmouths in this Silver Lake, which has weedy shoreline habitat mixed with private docks.

 The largest of these fish are probably able to swallow up a stocked trout, but they also feed on other smaller fish, crayfish and other forage.

 Try soft plastics, crankbaits, spinner baits, topwater lures and other lures that imitate prey species or simply result in an aggressive response from these big predators.

 Learn more about bass fishing techniques in our simple how-to article.